All the New Movies You Can Stream Early While Theaters Are Closed

 "I really hope we can all go back to work soon as so many brilliant hard working folk in the industry and outside the entertainment industry can’t survive long without a paycheck.
 Until then, I hope EMMA. will give you a chance to escape with your imagination and heart while you (please) stay safely indoors," de Wilde shared on Instagram, announcing the film's updated release.
 "Sending so much love to you and yours.
 Looking forward to a time when we can rejoice in loving company again.
 As Jane Austen wrote in Emma: “It’s such a happiness when good people get together.”

-Availability: Emma. will be available for a 48-hour rental on "a wide variety of the most popular on-demand services" beginning on March 20.
+Availability: Emma. is now available for a 48-hour rental on "a wide variety of the most popular on-demand services."

 Frozen II